medienbaecker/kirby-modules/README.md

 The slug is editable in the Panel via the `#anchor` button on each module card or the "Change anchor" button in the toolbar's dropdown.

+## Preview images

+Add preview images to make the create and "Change type" dialogs show a visual grid instead of a dropdown.
+Drop images into `assets/module-previews/`, named after the module – for example `text.png` for `text.yml`/`text.php`.
+Any image format works; a 16:9 ratio looks best.

+Types without a matching image fall back to their blueprint `icon`.
+If no type has a preview image, the dialogs keep the plain dropdown — so this is fully opt-in.

 ## Visibility

 Each module's visibility can be toggled with a single click on its card.
 Hidden modules stay in place — they keep their sort position and any inline edits — but the frontend skips over them when iterating `$page->modules()`.
 The card shows a striped background while a module is hidden.